CS4224-Claps/project/release/cockroachdb/README.md

 ## Seeding the Database

-You would need to run the `setup.py` script in order to populate the database with the necessary data.
+You would need to setup a file server at `xcnd36` to allow the files to be populated into the database.

-1. `python cassandra/setup.py [--schema cassandra/schema/schema.cql] [--seed ~/seed/data_files/]`.
-(In brackets are the configuration options with its default values)
+### Workload A

+1. Start an http file server on `xcnd36`. `ssh xcnd36 && cd seed && python -m http.server 3000`
+2. In `xcnd35`, run `cd [project root]/cockroachdb/schema && coc sql --file schema_A.sql`

+### Workload B

+1. Start an http file server on `xcnd36`. `ssh xcnd36 && cd seed && python -m http.server 3000`
+2. In `xcnd35`, run `cd [project root]/cockroachdb/schema && coc sql --file schema_B.sql`

 ## Running the clients individually

 1. Before running, ensure that you have the configuration file in the root directory.
 An example of the configuration file can be found in `config.json.example`
-2. To execute, run the command: `python cassandra/main.py -i <transaction file>`.
+2. To execute, run the command: `python cockroahcdb/main.py -i <transaction file>`.
 More options can be seen below.

 ## Run experiment